openworld42/Cellolution/README.md

 </p>

-<br/>If an organism has accumulated enough energy (and some substances), it may split up into two organisms - sometimes with an evolutionary transformation.
+<br/>If an organism has accumulated enough energy (and some substances), it may split up into two organisms - sometimes with an evolutionary transformation:
 <p align="center">
   	<img src="https://github.com/openworld42/Cellolution/blob/main/readme.images/Screenshot_Split1.png?raw=true" title="Split 1">
   	or close to the surface